WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

 ﻿# Step 2 - Item Class

+> What is a class?
+A class is a way we define what an object is to a computer.
+By creating a class and giving it fields and methods, we tell the computer what information is related to this object, and what it can do.

+> A class tends to consist of 4 parts

+        1. Fields
+        2. Constructors
+        3. Properties
+        4. Class methods

+> We will discuss all of these for our item class in this step.
+More information can be found in the provided links to the pages on the seperate parts.

 In this step we are going to create our class, `Item`.
 This is going to represent an item in a grocery store.

 ---